HannaStselmashok/f1_dbt/README.md

 **- Seeds.** Uploaded [reces orders](racesOrder2023.csv) to seeds folder.
 Seeds are usually small datasets in csv format (ex. catalogs).
 Executed `dbt seed`.

 **- Mart layer.** This layer will be accessible for BI tools.
 I created two files [mart_rresults](dbt_f1\models\mart\mart_rresults.sql) and [mart_qresults](dbt_f1\models\mart\mart_qresults.sql), where join race order with transformed table.

+## Running test

+**- Generic tests.** In schema.yml added generic test 'not null' for track country and deriver number columns (cleansed_qresults and cleansed_rresults).

+**- Singular tests.** In tests folder created files to check position columns for values (from 1 to 20).

+## Analyses

+In analyses folder created sql files to answer the questions:

+- Average position of every racer during the championship; total points, the share of points contributed by the team's lead driver - [average_in_championship]